U.S. Stocks Slip, Dragged Lower by Materials Sector

 "The earnings growth this year has been nothing short of spectacular," said Craig Callahan, president of investment firm Icon Advisers.
 "Those who forecast earnings aren't seeing much of an impact from rising costs."

-Analysts still expect S&P 500 companies to grow third-quarter earnings by 19% from the same quarter a year earlier, one of the fastest rates of growth during the 9 1/2 -year bull-market rally, according to FactSet.
+Analysts still expect companies in the S&P 500 to increase third-quarter earnings by 19% from a year earlier, one of the fastest rates of growth during the 9 1/2 -year bull market, according to FactSet.

 Mr. Callahan said the higher costs that companies are reporting are due to one-time price increases and not a sign of a broader upswing in inflation.
 So far, 21 S&P 500 companies have reported results, and 86% of those firms beat analysts' expectations, according to FactSet.

-Fears of how rising rates will impact stocks contributed to the S&P 500's selloff over the past three sessions.
-For now, the sharp climb in bond yields appears to have stalled.
-The yield on the 10-year U.S. Treasury note fell to 3.218% after hitting a 7 1/2 -year high earlier Tuesday, according to Tradeweb.
+Fears of how rising rates will affect stocks contributed to the S&P 500's selloff over the past three sessions.
+For now, the climb in bond yields appears to have stalled.
+The yield on the 10-year U.S. Treasury note fell to 3.208% after hitting a 7 1/2 -year high earlier Tuesday.

 "The rise in rates -- whether or not it continues -- is putting pressure on ultra-high growth stocks, and has investors thinking twice about their very high valuations," Andrew Acheson, director of U.S. growth at Amundi Pioneer, wrote in a recent note.